chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 == Changelog ==
+= Version 3.3 =
+*   Retested on wordpres 4.5 and 4.5.1-alpha
+*   Re-instated the saving of widgets in the shortcode sidebar on theme switch and the reloading of these saved widgets when theme is reactivated (Was commented out for awhile back in 2014, but appears to be working well and very useful when you changing a theme but maybe forgotten about this page that has widget on it - yeah that could be bad !

 = Version 3.2 =
 *  tweaked some error messages and handle situation better where there are no widgets or possibly empty sidebars.